hsf-training/hsf-training-cicd/_episodes/08-eins-zwei-dry.md

 > {: .solution}
 {: .challenge}

 Look how much cleaner you've made the code.
-You should now see that it's pretty easy to start adding more build jobs for other images in a relatively clean way, as you've now abstracted the actual building from the definitions.
+You should now see that it's pretty easy to start adding more build jobs for other versions in a relatively clean way, as you've now abstracted the actual building from the definitions.

 {% include links.md %}